Smoking bans in private vehicles: Australia

 In South Australia a smoking ban in cars with minors under the age of 16 has existed since May 2007.
 The maximum fine is AUD $750 with a AUD $105 expiation fee.

 In Tasmania a smoking ban in cars with minors under the age of 18 has existed since 1 January 2008.
 There is a AUD $110 on the spot fine.

 In Victoria a smoking ban in cars with minors under the age of 18 has existed since 1 January 2010.

 In Western Australia a smoking ban in cars with minors under the age of 17 has existed since 22 September 2010.

 Bahrain

 Since 13 April 2009, smoking in cars with accompanying children is banned in Bahrain.

+Brazil

+In Brazil, there is no nationwide federal law prohibiting smoking in private passenger vehicles.
+However, smoking in public transportation vehicles and taxis is strictly prohibited under the comprehensive Brazilian National Anti-Smoking Law.

 Canada

 Smoking with anyone under the age of 16 present in a vehicle is currently banned in the provinces of Alberta, British Columbia, Newfoundland and Labrador, Manitoba, Ontario, New Brunswick, Prince Edward Island, Saskatchewan and Yukon Territory.
 Smoking is banned in vehicles with persons under the age of 19 present in Nova Scotia.